MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-management-pack-delivery.md

 - Enable the **Agent Proxy** option on each agent that is installed on the clustered servers.
 For more information, see [Enabling Agent Proxy Option](sql-server-management-pack-enabling-agent-proxy.md).
 Enabling this option for standalone servers is not required.

 - Enable the **SQL Server Browser** service.
 This service is required for Analysis Services discovery and monitoring and must be installed and running on computers with Analysis Services.
-In addition, SQL Server Analysis Services port configuration depends on the SQL Server Browser settings.
+Note that SQL Server Analysis Services port configuration depends on the SQL Server Browser settings.
 For more information, see [SQL Server Browser Service (Database Engine and SSAS)](/sql/database-engine/configure-windows/sql-server-browser-service-database-engine-and-ssas).

 - Associate Microsoft SQL Server Run As profiles with the account that has administrative privileges for both the Windows Server and the SQL Server Analysis Services instance.